Research Profile Pays Off

 The current atlas, which looks at the years 2014 to 2016, provides information on the amount and distribution of public funding at German universities.
 In order to aid in comparing different universities using the provided data, it also identifies the individual and subject-specific profiles of these institutions’ core funding areas.
 This edition shows that on a national scale the University of Bamberg is once again among the top performers in terms of research funding acquisition.

 Frontrunners in education

-For more information (in German) on publicly funded research in Germany and on the 2015 funding atlas, please follow this link to the DFG website:
+For more information (in German) on publicly funded research in Germany and on the 2018 funding atlas, please visit the DFG website.